Online Posterior Sampling with a Diffusion Prior: Experiments

 \subsection{Synthetic Experiment}

 The first experiment is on three synthetic problems.
 Each problem is a linear bandit (\cref{sec:bandits}) with $K = 100$ actions in $d = 2$ dimensions.
-The reward noise is $\sigma = 2$.
+The reward noise is $\sigma = 1$.
 The feature vectors of actions are sampled uniformly at random from a unit ball.
 The prior distributions of $\theta_*$ are shown in \cref{fig:synthetic experiment}.
-The first is a mixture of two Gaussians and the last can be approximated well by a mixture of two Gaussians. \mixts is implemented with two mixture components, which can exactly represent the first prior and approximate the last one well.
+The first is a mixture of two Gaussians and the last can be approximated well by a mixture of two Gaussians.
+We implement \mixts with two mixture components.
+Therefore, it can represent the first prior exactly and approximate the last one well.

 Our results are reported in \cref{fig:synthetic experiment}.
 We observe two main trends.
 First, samples from the diffusion prior closely resemble those from the true prior.
 In such cases, \diffts is expected to perform well and even outperforms \mixts, because it has a better representation of the prior.
 We observe this in all problems.
 Second, \dps diverges as the number of rounds increases.
-This is because \dps relies on the score of the likelihood of observations (\cref{sec:related work}), which tends to infinity as the number of observations increases.
-This happens despite tuning (\cref{sec:dps}).
-We report results on additional synthetic problems in \cref{sec:additional synthetic problems}.
+This is because \dps uses an approximation based on the likelihood score (\cref{sec:related work}), which is unstable when the score is high.
+This happens despite our best efforts to tune \dps (\cref{sec:dps}).
+We report results on another three synthetic problems in \cref{sec:additional synthetic problems}.

 \diffts should be $T$ times more computationally costly than \ts with a Gaussian prior (\cref{sec:linear posterior}).
 We observe this empirically.
 As an example, the average cost of $100$ runs of \diffts on any problem in \cref{fig:synthetic experiment} is $12$ seconds.
 The average cost of \ts is $0.1$ seconds.
 The computation and accuracy can be traded off, and we investigate this in \cref{sec:ablation studies}.
-In Problem \say{cross}, we vary the number of diffusion stages from $T = 1$ to $T = 300$.
-We observe that the computational cost is linear in $T$ and the regret drops quickly from around $85$ at $T = 1$ to $50$ at $T = 25$.
+In the cross problem, we vary the number of diffusion stages from $T = 1$ to $T = 300$.
+We observe that the computational cost is linear in $T$ and the regret drops quickly from $26$ at $T = 1$ to $15$ at $T = 50$.